What Does NxGen MDx Screen For?

 What Your Test Results Mean:

-Abetalipoproteinemia is an inherited condition that affects the absorption of dietary fats, cholesterol, and fat-soluble vitamins.
-People affected by this disorder are not able to make certain lipoproteins, which are particles that carry fats and fat-like substances (such as cholesterol) in the blood.
-Since certain levels of fats, cholesterol, and vitamins are necessary for normal growth, development, and maintenance of the body, symptoms of abetalipoproteinemia appear during infancy in affected individuals.
-Infants with abetalipoproteinemia fail to gain weight and grow at the expected rate and have diarrhea, abnormal star-shaped red blood cells, and fatty, foul-smelling stools.
-Individuals with abetalipoproteinemia may live into adulthood, but have severe health problems and reduced life expectancy.
+Abetalipoproteinemia is an inherited condition that affects the ability of an individual to absorb dietary fats, cholesterol, and fat-soluble vitamins.
+Certain levels of fats, cholesterol, and vitamins are necessary for normal growth, development, and maintenance of the body.
+However, individuals affected by this disorder are not able to make certain lipoproteins, which are particles that carry fats and fat-like substances (such as cholesterol) in the blood.
+Signs and symptoms of abetalipoproteinemia first show around infancy.
+These symptoms can include a failure to gain weight and grow at the expected rate, diarrhea, abnormally star-shaped red blood cells (acanthocytosis), and fatty, foul-smelling stools.
+Additional symptoms may occur later in childhood such as ataxia, poor muscle coordination, and an eye disorder called retinitis pigmentosa which could cause blindness by the fourth decade of life.
+Adults with abetalipoproteinemia may also have difficulties with balance and walking.

 Talk to a Genetic Counselor